turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 end
 ```

-And we also need to tell the `count` method to use the length of the array
+This doesn't quite get our tests passing.
+We also need to tell the `count`
-with the saved ideas:
+method to use the length of the array with the saved ideas:

 ```ruby
 def self.count